danfuzz/lactoserv/doc/configuration.md

   is read first and any process IDs found in it are kept if they are in fact still running.
-* `updatePeriod` &mdash; How long to wait between each file update, specified as a duration value as described in [Specifying durations](#specifying-durations), or `null` to indicate "never."
+* `updatePeriod` &mdash; How long to wait between each file update, specified as a duration value as described in [Durations](#durations), or `null` to indicate "never."
 Optional and defaults to `null`.
 If specified, the value must be at least one second (so as to prevent excessive churn).
 This value is only meaningfully used when `multiprocess` is `true`.

 ```js
 const services = [